paynl/sdk-iDIN/README.md

 For more information on how to use/install composer, please visit: [https://github.com/composer/composer](https://github.com/composer/composer)

-To install the Pay.nl PHP SDK-iDIN into your project, simply
+To install the PAY.
+PHP SDK-iDIN into your project, simply

 	$ composer require paynl/sdk-idin